pranavmohantyy/Chess/README.md

     •	The board is still represented as a 2D list of strings, which limits flexibility for advanced state tracking and move history
 	•	Stalemate detection is not implemented
 	•	Promotion choice UI is absent (auto-queen only)
-	•	No undo/redo, save/load, or AI opponent
+	•	No redo, save/load, or AI opponent
 	•	No time limit enforcement (timers are cumulative only)
 	•	Drag-and-drop UI not supported (click-to-move only)
 	•	No sound effects yet